NVriezen/ZelEngineDocs/docs/_sources/index.rst.txt

 This is the documentation page for the **Zel Game Engine.**
 Here you will find information regarding what features are available together with some examples.

-.. tip:: If you want to get started straight away, please check out the :ref:`Quick Start<getting_started_quickstart>` page.
+.. tip:: If you want to get started straight away, please check out the :ref:`Quick Start<quickstart>` page.

 .. note:: This is the documentation for **version 0.2.0** of the engine